 When I moved into this place just over three months ago, there were three cats left behind by a couple of the previous residents.
 Arrangements had been made for one to be adopted by some folks down the street, but he still visits daily.
 I agreed to take care of one that my daughter adopted.
-The other, pregnant and abandoned by an uncaring 20-something chasing her boyfriend around the country, went near feral, having her two kittens in a neighbor’s dark, dank and dirty garage and moving them when discovered, unfriendly towards and frightened of humans.
+The other, pregnant and abandoned, went near feral, having her two kittens in a neighbor’s dark, dank and dirty garage and moving them when discovered, unfriendly towards and frightened of humans.
 Another neighbor called the Alley Cat Project and reported the mother cat and kittens as strays.

 The mother cat and kittens were humanely trapped after the kittens were 6 weeks old, a process which I watched unfold and helped with in the end, though I found it gut-wrenching.
 The lady from the Alley Cat Project was wonderful and calm, having experience with feral cats who try to jump through windows to escape, as this one did when she couldn’t get out of the hallway and realized it.
 She did settle down and walked into the trap in which she was accustomed to finding food, and felt safer once the cage was covered with a towel.
 The kittens were put in foster care and soon to be adopted, the mother was spayed and returned to the area a few days later, minus one-third of an ear which is clipped so the city’s Animal Control people know that she’s spayed if she’s ever picked up as a stray again.
 Long story short: she has adopted me.
 Also, I promised the lady who helped that I’d make her some cookies for her husband’s birthday.